West Stoke is the gateway to Kingley Vale National Nature Reserve, a beautiful, important and unusual part of the South Downs.

 West Stoke Patrol

-Auxilier Alan Heaver from Goodwood Patrol remembered doing a great deal of training with the neighbouring West Stoke Patrol of which his other brother, Jack, was a member.
-On one such night-time training exercise, the two Patrols had to simulate laying an explosive charge on a guarded anti-aircraft gun at a place called Temple Bar about one mile north of Tangmere airfield.
+Auxilier Alan Heaver (from Goodwood Patrol) remembered doing a great deal of training with the neighbouring West Stoke Patrol of which his other brother, Jack, was a member.
+On one such night-time training exercise, the two Patrols had to simulate laying an explosive charge on a guarded anti-aircraft gun at Temple Bar, about one mile north of Tangmere airfield.
 The guards around the 'Ack-Ack' gun had been warned that an attack might be attempted some time that night, and not to fire live ammunition at the attackers.

 All the men were taken to see an army officer at Halnaker Windmill.
 The officer consoled the men on their failed attack, at which Alan Heaver said he had managed to mark the gun and was only caught on his second attempt.
 The officer, most put out, demanded to be shown the swastika and drove Alan Heaver back to the site to see for himself.